X-X-Liang/LIBDAR/README.md

 The toolbox requires a working base installation of Matlab, with some additional functions from the Signal Processing Toolbox, such as *findpeaks*().
 Matlab is available for Linux, MacOS and Windows, and can be purchased from [Mathworks](https://www.mathworks.com/).
 Running LIBDAR on Matlab requires:

-- Base installation of Matlab (has been tested with versions 2018b and 2023b that are installed on Windows 8, 10 and 11)
+- Base installation of Matlab (has been tested with versions 2018b, 2023b, 2024b that are installed on Windows 8, 10 and 11)

 - Signal Processing Toolbox